 Great news!
-In 2020-21, the Elks National Veterans Service Commission will award Freedom Grants of \$2,500 each to 325 Lodges!
+In 2021-22, the Elks National Veterans Service Commission awarded Freedom Grants of \$2,500 each to 350 Lodges!
 All Lodges are eligible to apply.
-Grants will be awarded to the Lodges that hold projects that best serve local veterans and/or military members in need.
+Grants are awarded to the Lodges that hold projects that best serve local veterans and/or military members in need.